LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 each of the three codon positions.

 As it is fitting into the reading frame 3, we will use the charset expressions supported by Nexus format.
-For example, `"3-629\3"` means this partition starts from the 3rd site and takes every 3 sites until the last site 629.
+For example, `"3-629\3"` means the 1st codon partition (codon0) starts from the 3rd site and takes every 3 sites until the last site 629.

 ### Tip dates